scthornton/scthornton.github.io/resume.md

 *"Scott has consistently been an extremely detail-oriented individual who's always careful to keep the best interests of his customers in mind.
 His work ethic and willingness to creatively find the best solutions makes him one of the finest engineers I've had the pleasure to do business with."*

 **Jay Duitsman - Technology Executive | Digital Transformation Leader**
 *"I enjoyed working with Scott while he was an intern and later as a full-time employee at John Deere Health/UnitedHealth care.
 Scott was always cheerful and willing to take on any task and see it through to a successful completion.
-Scott has excellent interpesonal skills that compement his obvious technical accomplishments."*
+Scott has excellent interpersonal skills that complement his obvious technical accomplishments."*

 **David Young - Chief Revenue Officer at Observo AI**
 *"Working with Scott has always been a pleasure.
 He was truly an asset to the EMC Partner Community and viewed as an extension of the EMC sales and technical teams.
 Scott also put his customers first and was always viewed as a real partner vs. a consultant or vendor.
 His strong technical background provides a great foundation for his ability to design and articulate the value of the solution to his customers.
 I would highly recommend Scott to anyone looking for a driven and talented professional."*